 It needs to be long enough to reach all areas of your vehicle comfortably, but not so long as to end up in you getting tangled in it.
 If you have to contort yourself to reach parts of your vehicle, your hose is too short for a good clean.
 Get a flexible one, so you can avoid dragging it across your car and potentially cause scratches.
 A kink-resistant hose will prevent issues during the cleaning process and help make cleaning up afterward easier.

 Multi-Pattern Hose Nozzle

 We’re not against cheap buckets.
 It’s one place you can save when putting together your kit.
-Any bucket will do, so long as it has enough room to fit your mop or brush head or wash mitt.
+Any bucket will do so long as it has enough room to fit your mop, brush head, or wash mitt.